Phlox maculata

-Phlox maculata, common names wild sweetwilliam and meadow phlox, is a species of flowering plant in the family Polemoniaceae, native the eastern United States and introduced to eastern Canada.
+Phlox maculata, commonly called meadow phlox, as well as wild sweet William and marsh phlox, is a species of flowering plant in the family Polemoniaceae, native the eastern United States and introduced to eastern Canada.
 It is a perennial.

 Growing to 2-3 ft, this erect, clump-forming herbaceous perennial produces clusters of fragrant, deep pink flowers in summer.
 The stiff stems are spotted red, hence the Latin specific epithet maculata.
 It prefers damp, well-drained soil in full sun.
 It is less prone to powdery mildew than the related Phlox paniculata.

 The following cultivars have received the Royal Horticultural Society's Award of Garden Merit: